A critically important piece of market research is recruiting reputable, high-quality participants. But why?

 Interested in learning more about this type of research?
 Read our Ultimate Guide to In-Home Usage Tests.

 💡The Key Takeaway: There are many forms of qualitative research that depend on quality participants.
-To name a few, focus groups, concept testing, IHUTS all need market research participants.
+To name a few, focus groups, concept testing, and IHUTs all need market research participants.

 One of the most difficult parts of qualitative market research is recruiting tough-to-find participants.
 Whether you're looking for recruits in New York City or Mobile, Alabama, the challenge is the same.